Austral-Asia Cup: First edition 1986

 The first tournament was held at Sharjah in April 1986.
 India beat New Zealand and Pakistan beat Australia in the first round.
 Sri Lanka as Asia Cup winners got a bye to the semi-final, where they lost to India.
 New Zealand fielding a weakened team were bowled all out for 64 in the other semi.
 Abdul Qadir took 4–9 in 10 overs.

 Pakistan and India met in the final in front of a capacity crowd of 20,000.
 India scored 245–7 with Sunil Gavaskar top-scoring with 92.
-Pakistan need 90 to win of the last ten overs.
+Pakistan needed 90 to win of the last ten overs.
 Javed Miandad held the innings together.
 In a tense finale, the last over bowled by Chetan Sharma began with 11 runs required and two wickets fell in that over.
-Pakistan was nine wickets down and needed 4 runs with Javed Miandad facing the final ball.
+Pakistan was nine wickets down and needed four runs with Javed Miandad facing the final ball.
 Chetan Sharma's intended yorker became a full toss which was dispatched into the crowds by Javed for a six.
 Pakistan finished on 248–9 with Javed finishing on 116 not out.
 It is still considered one of the most historic moments in one-day cricket history and Javed became a Pakistani national hero.